hsayed21/json-i18n-key/README.md

 - [ ] Auto-merge similar keys to reduce redundancy.
 - [x] Suggest existing keys for reuse when adding new ones.
 - [x] Rename keys and update references in code automatically.
-- [x] Detect and clean up unused translation keys automatically.
+- [x] Detect and clean up unused translation keys.
 - [x] Copy values from existing translation keys to new or updated keys.

 ## Contributing